 1st Formations provide a free Online Company Manager facility where a whole host of information about your company can be found – including the company registration number.

-As well as being used by UK companies, separate TIN numbers identify individual company directors.
+As well as being used by UK companies, separate TINs identify individual company directors.
 All directors will have a National Insurance Number.
 Meanwhile, those who are self-employed will have an individual Unique Tax Reference (UTR).
 We will consider these below.

 National Insurance Number